wandoelmo/enumdb/README.md

 # enumdb
-Enumdb is brute force and post exploitation tool for MySQL and MSSQL databases.
+Enumdb is a brute force and post exploitation tool for MySQL and MSSQL databases.
 When provided a list of usernames and/or passwords, it will cycle through the given targets looking for valid credentials.
-By default enumdb will use newly found, or given, credentials, to search for sensitive information such as: usernames, passwords, ssn, credit cards, etc. Taking the manual work out of post exploitation!
+By default enumdb will use newly discovered credentials to search for sensitive information in the database through keyword searches on the table or column names.
+This information can then be extracted and reported to a .csv or .xlsx output file.
+See the Usage and All Options sections for more detialed usage.

 The latest version, enumdb v2.0, has been adapted for larger environments:
 * Keyword searches can now be conducted on table or column names to identify sensitive information.
 These terms can be customized at the top of enumdb.py.